bartduisters/pixel-picker/README.md

 A cross-platform pixel picker tool.
 It will enable users to record keys and pixel information.

 On key press it will log the current hovered pixel into a table.
-Clicking a cell copy the value in the cell to the clipboard.
+Clicking a cell will copy the value of the cell to the clipboard.

 ![](https://bartduisters.com/products/pixel-picker/1-0-0/pixel-picker-example.png)
 ![](https://bartduisters.com/products/pixel-picker/1-0-0/pixel-picker-example-mac.png)